fdnd-agency/fabrique/README.md

 ### Features

-•API driven
+- API driven

-•Responsive
+- Responsive

-•SEO friendly
+- SEO friendly

-•Accessible (WCAG AA)
+- Accessible (WCAG AA)

-•Multilingual (LTR & RTL)
+- Multilingual (LTR & RTL)

-•Performant
+- Performant

-•Randomized objects on load
+- Randomized objects on load

-•Zoomable (200% in, 50% out)
+- Zoomable (200% in, 50% out)

-•Pannable (hence infinite)
+- Pannable (hence infinite)

-•Filterable (on hover)
+- Filterable (on hover)

 ### good to mention

-•Infinite canvas logic, think it through before starting
+- Infinite canvas logic, think it through before starting

-•Fonts are ffa (use any Latin and Arabic font)
+- Fonts are ffa (use any Latin and Arabic font)

-•Navigation can be hardcoded (EN / AR)
+- Navigation can be hardcoded (EN / AR)

-•Hamburger (menu overlay) can be dismissed
+- Hamburger (menu overlay) can be dismissed

-•Search is just a field, no endpoint
+- Search is just a field, no endpoint

 ## Resources